kschan0214/QSM_Consensus_Paper_Example_Code/README.md

 ## Introduction

 The example codes implemented QSM reconstruction using the SEPIA framework.
+The example codes can be divided into two main sections:

+1. (Optional) Data preparation (including shell scripts and Matlab scripts)
+2. QSM recon pipeline (Matlab scripts only)

+All scripts were tested in the two Unix enrivonments: (1) Linux CentOS 7 and (2) macOS 12.6.
+For Microsoft Windows users, you might need to explore an alternative way to run the shell scripts for the data preparation part, e.g. Gitbash, Cygwin or WLS (Unfortunately I do not have access to validate the shell scripts on Windows).

 Before you getting started, please make sure you have the following setup ready in your computer:

 ### Environment